-Assemble an aluminium washer onto the banjo bolt and insert through the banjo fitting.
+- Assemble an aluminium washer onto the banjo bolt and insert through the banjo fitting.
 Assemble second aluminium washer and tighten into bulkhead fitting using a 14mm [9/16"] spanner.
-(Fig.18.)

-Apply thread sealant to the tapered thread of the compression fitting body and screw into the banjo fitting.
-Tighten using a 12mm spanner.

-Insert the outer compression nut and ferrule over the air line.
+(Fig.18.) - Apply thread sealant to the tapered thread of the compression fitting body and screw into the banjo fitting.
+Tighten using a 12mm spanner. - Insert the outer compression nut and ferrule over the air line.
 Ferrule should be orientated as per Fig.18.

-Push the airline into the compression fitting body and screw the outer nut down onto it.
-Using a 12mm spanner, tighten the outer nut onto the compression fitting body.
+4 Insta lling the Air System outer nu e airline into the compression fitting body and screw the at down onto it.
+Using a 12mm spanner, tighten the outer nut compression fitting body.
 NOTE: Some force is required to crush the ferrule, however the outer compression nut will tighten against a stop.
-Over tightening will not create a better seal.

-Secure any loose sections of tube with a cable tie.

-NOTE: When right angle routing of the tube is not required, screw the compression fitting body straight into the bulkhead fitting body (Fig.18.).
+Over tightening will not create a better seal. any loose sections of tube with a cable tie. any reces economic or take man a cakie ner NOTE: When right angle routing of the tube is not required, screw the compression fitting body straight into the bulkhead fitting body (Fig.18.).

-Mounting & Connecting the Electrical System
+5 Mounting & Connecting the Electrical System